Work Package 2: Model Preparation and Linking

 Model linkage

-Task 2.2 will establish operational, validated linkages between the different models prepared in Task 2.1.
+Task 2.2 established operational, validated linkages between the different models prepared in Task 2.1.
 Work is divided into sub-tasks of pairwise links between the macroeconomic model and the other models (DYNK with MARS, the Car Fleet Stock-Flow model and Invert/EE-Lab).
 The mobility models and Invert/EE-Lab are indirectly linked via household mobility and housing budgets.
 The interface datasets between DYNK and the mobility models (MARS & Car Fleet Stock-Flow model) need to be operationalised and – if necessary – calibrated to represent the common base year.
 The main input that DYNK provides to MARS and the Car Fleet Stock-Flow model is disposable household income that drives the budget for mobility as well as the development of employment.
-The exchanged data on employment are disaggregated, i.e. national sectoral employment effects of DYNK will be mapped to employment by political districts using the distribution of employment by sectors and districts.
+The exchanged data on employment are disaggregated, i.e. national sectoral employment effects of DYNK was mapped to employment by political districts using the distribution of employment by sectors and districts.
 This serves as a proxy for the regional employment development in MARS.
-MARS will in turn deliver mobility demand (i.e. transport performance measured in passenger kilometres), the modal split and final energy demand by energy source (with implicit emissions) to DYNK, whereas the Car Fleet Stock-Flow model will deliver car investments and the yearly stock composition.
+MARS in turn delivered mobility demand (i.e. transport performance measured in passenger kilometres), the modal split and final energy demand by energy source (with implicit emissions) to DYNK, whereas the Car Fleet Stock-Flow model delivered car investments and the yearly stock composition.
 The interface variables between DYNK and Invert/EE-Lab are disposable income provided by DYNK to Invert/EE-lab as well as housing demand (in terms of residential floor area), investments in and operating costs of residential buildings and residential energy demand (i.e. delivered energy for heating and warm water by energy source in physical terms and related CO2 emissions).
-An important aspect of Task 2.2 is to develop a convenient and smooth method of exchanging data.
-This will include (i) the set-up of cloud servers (e.g. own cloud) to allow simultaneous access to model data for all research groups, (ii) a common nomenclature of the data to be exchanged, and (iii) consistent data sets for common input parameters such as fuel prices or population dynamics.
+An important aspect of Task 2.2 was to develop a convenient and smooth method of exchanging data.
+This included (i) the set-up of cloud servers (e.g. own cloud) to allow simultaneous access to model data for all research groups, (ii) a common nomenclature of the data to be exchanged, and (iii) consistent data sets for common input parameters such as fuel prices or population dynamics.
 The result of this work is an operational model linkage framework.

 Model testing and validation